< back to all Color Science Essentials

 colorful t-shirts

-Today, the global textile industry uses spectrophotometers to measure digital color data.
+Today, the global textile industry uses spectrophotometers to measure color data.
 A common color language and protocols let retail and branded apparel companies specify colors that can be executed accurately anywhere in the world.
 Using the data, retailers and their global supply chains are able to maintain color consistency, a key quality indicator for textiles.
 The production cycle is faster, and costs are lower.

 To meet expectations, though, color data must be accurate, and that means spectrophotometers must be accurate and reliable.
 For some, the answer is to “profile” their spectrophotometer.
 But how effective is instrument profiling in ensuring accurate and reliable data?